deltachat/deltachat-pages/es/help.md

 - Ahora está sincronizado y puede usar ambos dispositivos para enviar y recibir mensajes cifrados E2E con tus compañeros.

-### Are there any plans for introducing a Delta Chat Web Client?
+### ¿Tienen planeado crear un cliente web de Delta Chat?

 - There are no immediate plans but some preliminary thoughts.
 - There are 2-3 avenues for introducing a Delta Chat Web Client, but all are